Manichandu-killada45/projects/README.md

 project-3 title : Using terraform to configure load-balancer and VPC.

-Project-4 title : Deploying a zomato clone applocation through a secured DevSecOps pipeline using dependency checks and quality gates.
+Project-4 title : Deploying a zomato clone application through a secured DevSecOps pipeline using dependency checks and quality gates.